tatmanblue/ironbar/docs/WORK.md

 To be able to create, prove and revoke credentials.

 Steps:
-1. Nodes talk to each other and know when they are up/down
+1. Nodes talk to each other and know when they are up/down (1/2 done client informs boot)
 2. Master ledger reads/writes (done)
 3. Node validate and approve
 4. Load the credential plugin